bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-06-21-few-stories-about-braking-changes.md

 Because there weren’t any non-public fields to this moment - compiler has no initialized fields at creation time.
 To fix it, client will need to use constructor or initialize struct to `default`.

-We will result in braking change also by adding public field:
+We will result in Breaking change also by adding public field:
 ```csharp
 public struct ExampleStruct
 {